 It was a reverse grid for Q3 with the fastest guys from day one heading out onto the track first.
 With track evolution and the possibility of it getting faster as the heats progressed, would it mean that yesterdays slower guys would be able to post better times today?

 Heat 2 was a chance for Timo Scheider to get back into the mix and it was all looking good as he took the lead into turn 1.
-However it would all go wrong for him on lap 3, slowing up with a technical issue he handed the lead and win to Anton Marklund.
-Scheider did managed to crawl around the circuit to finish, after all a slow time is better than no time!
+However, it would all go wrong for him on lap 3, slowing up with a technical issue he handed the lead and win to Anton Marklund.
+Scheider did manage to crawl around the circuit to finish after all a slow time is better than no time!
 Race winner Marklund was feeling much happier, praising his team for doing a great job fixing his broken suspension overnight.

 Heat 3 was a case on “GAME ON” for Niclas Gronhölm, using 2nd gear off the start line he delivered a smooth, calm drive to take the win.
 By posting the fastest lap of Q3, his heat time was just +226th slower than Timmy Hansen best lap from day 1.

 The final race of Q3 was a bit of a disaster for the Xite RX Racing team, Oliver Bennett made a jump start in his Mini Cooper and on only lap 2 his steering broke yet again!
 This left teammate Chris Hoy in the Fiesta to fight it out with another Fiesta, that of Jani Paasonen.
 Hoy opted to joker on lap 3 and appeared to have carried the speed up the inside of Paasonen on the merge to possibly take his first WRX heat win.
 Unfortunately, Paasonen closed the door on him, Impact was made, Hoy had his first taste of proper RX combat and the win went to Paasonen.